xuvi7/cryptcord/README.md

 3. **Channel creation**

    * Channel owner generates a random AES key.
-   * Key is RSA-encrypted for each channel member and sent via the server.
+   * Key is RSA-encrypted for the creator first; additional members are added later by re-encrypting the same channel key for the invitee and sending it via the server.

 4. **Messaging**